American Bulldog Chihuahua Mix (American Bullhuahua) Breed information

 American Bulldog Chihuahua mixes are not hypoallergenic.

-While Chihuahua American Bulldog mixes may inherit some of their physical and behavioral traits from their parent breeds, they also inherit the same health issues.
+American Bully Chihuahua Crosses generally live for about 10 to 13 years.
+While Chihuahua American Bulldog mixes may acquire physical and behavioral characteristics from their parent breeds, they are also prone to inheriting similar health concerns.

 American Bulldog Chihuahua mixes have been known to suffer from patellar luxation, a condition that leads to a dislocation of the kneecap and subsequent discomfort for the animal.